Puritan, Ohio

 Puritan is an unincorporated community in Vinton County, in the U.S. state of Ohio.
-It is situated to the east of Hamden, Ohio, and to the west of Wilkesville, Ohio, as well as north of Wellston, Ohio.
+It is situated to the east of Hamden, Ohio, and the west of Wilkesville, Ohio, as well as north of Wellston, Ohio.

 History

 Puritan was originally known for its brick-making industry.
 The area where Puritan once stood is the home of the only remaining coal company, Sands Hill Mining, in Vinton County.
 There is also a church, a nursing home, and some remaining buildings of the brick plant.